tzmanics/serverless-angular-workshop/walkthroughs/first-function/README.md

 ### Testing Locally

-Netlify gives us a handy development tool to test our function locally without having to deploy: [Netlify Dev](https://www.netlify.com/products/dev/?utm_source=blog&utm_medium=ng-func-starter-tzm&utm_campaign=devex) (Beta).
+Netlify gives us a handy development tool to test our function locally without having to deploy: [Netlify Dev](https://www.netlify.com/products/dev/?utm_source=blog&utm_medium=ng-func-starter-tzm&utm_campaign=devex).
 This can be run in the project's root directory using the command `netlify dev`, which will automatically open the project up in a browser window.

 To trigger the function, we want to hit the endpoint where the function lives (`.netlify/functions/hello`).
 This will change based on what you named your function (but not what directory you saved it in as Netlify will always hold it in `.netlify/functions`).
 So, if it was a different name the endpoint would be `/.netlify/functions/my-netlify-function`.